 There are so many different feelings you can have in a joint, identifying what is really going on in there is the root to resolving your pain effectively and looking to long term joint health improvement.
 Take these points and use them to increase the longevity of your joints:

 A highly acid diet, means the more toxins in your blood the more corrosive this is to your cartilage , wearing it down before its time.
 This maybe felt as grinding in the joint if it's advanced.
 However if you have a lot of processed foods, stimulants and sugars, then add Cloudy/ cold pressed Apple Cider Vinegar into your diet plus eat plenty of vegetables and berries as these are anti-oxidants and combat the toxins.
 Also Vitamin C and E in your diet are powerful anti-oxidants as well.
+Keeping you liver working smoothly will greatly help your joint health as it cleans your blood over night.
+Check out my programmes and guides for liver health.

 Lack of lubrication in the joint will sound like clicks and crunches.
 And may feel stiff/ cold (especially wrists!) ; but better with movement.
 Massage the joints to get the blood and fluids moving around, keep them warm, and jiggle them to loosen muscles and tightness, you can prevent Carpal tunnel syndrome this way.